ghalactic/github-release-from-tag/README.md

   # A path is required for each asset.
   - path: assets/text/file-a.txt

-  # The name and label are optional.
+  # The "optional" flag, name, and label are optional.
   - path: assets/json/file-b.json
+    optional: true
     name: custom-name-b.json
     label: Label for file-b.json